 Thin crust is easier to cook on the grill because it bakes all the way through and is never doughy.
 Thick crust takes longer to bake and it must be cooked at a lower temp or with a 2-zone setup using indirect heat to prevent the bottom from burning.

-When cooking in a tight cooker like a Weber Kettle, preheat the oven so the dome is hot and reflecting heat down.
-Get the pizza in quickly so little heat is lost and make sure none of the dough is over the coals.
+When cooking in a tight cooker like a Weber Kettle or kamado, preheat the oven so the dome is hot and reflecting heat down.
+Get the pizza in quickly so little heat is lost and make sure none of the dough is right over the coals.
 Always cook pizza with the cover down and, to amp up the flavor, toss on a few wood chips or dried herbs on the fire before you put the pizza in for hint of smokiness.
-CHeck the color of the dough every five minutes by lifting it a bit with a spatula and peeking underneath.
+Check the color of the dough every five minutes by lifting it a bit with a spatula and peeking underneath.
 Pay close attention to the color of the crust nearest the heat.
 It can burn easily.
-Every five minutes rotate the pizza 1/4 turn so the edges don't burn.
-Depending on your cooking temp and the thickness of the crust, you will be ready to eat in as little as 20 minutes.
+Every five minutes rotate the pizza 1/4 turn so the edges don't burn (kamado grilled pizza doesn't need rotating because the heat is so even).
+Depending on your cooking temp and the thickness of the crust, you will be ready to eat in as little as 5 minutes (from a kamado) or 20 minutes (from a gas grill).
 It is done when the crust starts to brown on the bottom.
 A little spot charring is OK, even desirable.

 If the toppings are not done when the crust is finished the first time you try, next time slow the cooking of the crust by turning down the heat or use a pizza stone under the crust.